Embedded desingularization for arithmetic surfaces -- toward a parallel implementation: Algorithmic formulation and examples

 \begin{Rk} In principle we can use Hasse-Schmidt derivatives (cf.~the idea of the computation in Remark \ref{RemHasseSchmidt} and the corresponding Algorithm \ref{HasseDer} below) instead of the usual derivatives in the preceding algorithm.
 The ratio of primes contributing to $\MaxOrd(X) $ among the interesting primes would then be higher, because we would not pick up as many primes originating directly from exponents.
 However, we would like to postpone the rather technical discussion of the computation of Hasse-Schmidt derivatives with respect to a system of parameters in the presence of a non-trivial $ Z $ as long as possible and first focus on the central task of determining the locus of maximal order. \end{Rk}

 Given a list of interesting primes and the ideals $I_X$ and $I_Z $, we are now ready to determine $\MaxOrd(X)$, see \underline{Algorithm \ref{MaxOrdAlgArith}: MaxOrdArith (p.\pageref{MaxOrdAlgArith})}.
-As this requires working locally at an interesting prime $p$ and differentiating with respect to it, we need to rewrite each coefficient $c$ in the form $\frac{c}{p^\ell} P^\ell$, where $\ell$ is chosen maximal under the condition that $p^\ell $ divides $c$ and $P$ is a new variable.
-Note that it is not necessary to compute a full $p$-adic expansion, as locally in the stalk above $p$ we see a unit $\frac{c}{p^\ell}$ due to the choice of $\ell$.
+As this requires working locally at an interesting prime $p$ and differentiating with respect to it, we need {to} introduce

-In line 6 of Algorithm \ref{MaxOrdAlgArith}, we consider systems of generators for $ I_X $ and $ I_Z $.
-This choice does not affect the result since we eventually replace $ P $ again by $ p $ in line 11 (resp.~30) and since we are only interested in the maximal order locus locally at $ p $ at this step.